tass23/ServUO_Pub54/README.md

 # [ServUO]
-ServUO was a community-driven Ultima Online server emulator written in C#, but it is someone's pet project instead.
+ServUO is a community-driven Ultima Online server emulator written in C# and is a personal project for the Dev.

 ### Version
 Publish 54 v1.0
 Maintained by:
    Not a single soul anymore.
+   This repo is offered for posterity, as the current (at the time of this entry) model for ServUO is to only have offer one repo for download, which is, in theory, updated.

 ### Installation
-Getting started with ServUO is not 100% user-friendly or intuitive, so hopefully it works.
+Getting started with ServUO is not 100% user-friendly or intuitive, so hopefully this works. (a few people have had issues compiling the server, being new to freeshards)

 #### Windows
 1. Rename ServUO._xe to ServUO.exe.